azamlerc/fuzzy-names/README.md

 Same principle, but with the extra name in the source data instead of the target data.
 The index is queried using either or both first names.

-`Angel / Dionisio = Angel / Dionisio De Los Santos`
+`Angel / Dionisio = Angel Anibal / Dionisio Castillo`

-Matching one word in a compound last name.
+Matching words in compound first and last names.

 `Theo / Rose = Theodore / Rose`